hdShang/arxiv-daily/docs/cs-CV/2025-10-02/papers/251001582v1-imagenet-think-250k-a-large-scale-synthetic-dataset-for-multimodal-r.md

 ---
 layout: default
-title: ImageNet-Think-250K: A Large-Scale Synthetic Dataset for Multimodal Reasoning for Vision Language Models
+title: "ImageNet-Think-250K: A Large-Scale Synthetic Dataset for Multimodal Reasoning for Vision Language Models"
 ---

 # ImageNet-Think-250K: A Large-Scale Synthetic Dataset for Multimodal Reasoning for Vision Language Models